-- Visit to Bletchley Park National Codes Centre, Milton Keynes - Visit to the Apple Store, Regent Street - Visit to Imperial University - Opportunity to help in delivery of Computer Science related Enrichment programmes to Year 7 and Year 8 students
+- Visit to the Apple Store, Regent Street - Visit to Imperial University

+• Opportunity to help in delivery of Computer Science related Enrichment programmes to Year 7 and Year 10 students

-Can lead to further study i.e. A Level Computer Science, Computer Science related study at degree level.
+Can lead to further study i.e. need GCSE to study A Level Computer Science at most Colleges, Computer Science related study at degree level.
 Study of Computing can eventually lead to employment in Software Development, Video Games Design, Database Development, Network Management, IT Consultancy and many other areas.